 Optimizing resources is the first step to save money, free up time, people and brain power to innovate.
 To become a logistics and operations expert, consider optimizing the efficiency of each session by using a global repository of all resources.
 It allows you to track and compare the occupancy rates of sessions but also all resources worldwide.
 Second, design common project management best practices by creating a list of steps to follow before, during, and after each training session.
 You can then pursue and measure a coherent set of global training objectives.

-Boost your administration’s efficiency
+Boost your training administration’s efficiency

 The heavy training administration workload is present at all levels.
 It concerns single training administrators who have to schedule, plan and organize training while using and producing data in different formats, teams collaborating in different time-zones, and CLOs managing the overall training operations with dispersed, sometimes unreliable information that complicates a consistent global approach.
 A few steps can make a big difference in handling a heavy administrative workload.
 Automate the scheduling request system: a shared digital dashboard creates consistency across teams and the same type of information becomes available worldwide instantly.
 Implement a graphical calendar that allows the team to plan sessions and manage scheduling conflicts in minutes.
 Create customized checklists with all the tasks to complete before and after each session.